 No, not at all.
 Men of St. Joseph are made up of men in all states of life, single, married, widowed, and divorced.

 Catholics and non-Catholics alike are welcome.
 The structure and mission itself are fully Catholic in nature, adhering to all the teachings of the Catholic Church.

 No, the Men of St. Joseph is not a civic group, nor a service group, nor a fund raising group.
 We are a spiritually oriented group of Catholic men.

-There is no official membership in the Men of St. Joseph.
-You become a "member" of the Men of St. Joseph by attending the weekly Men of St. Joseph meetings at your parish.
+You become a member of the Men of St. Joseph by attending the weekly Men of St. Joseph meetings at your parish.

 Click here for a list of Men of St. Joseph chapters.

 If there is not a Men of St. Joseph chapter at your parish, and you wish to explore starting one, click here and we will contact you.